GeekyAnts/FlatApp-Firebase-Flutter/README.md

 A new Flutter project from GeekyAnts.

-This app is a free open source project that enables the developer to quickly get started with the flutter application development.
-We have created few screens of our famous React Native Starter Kit in Flutter!
-And we are quite impressed with the result.
-This project is integrated with the firebase for the user authentication and contains all the basic features that is required to built an amazing flutter application.
+This app is a free open source project that enables the developer to quickly get started with the Flutter application development.
+We have recreated few screens of our famous React Native Starter Kit in Flutter!.
+This project is integrated with the firebase for the user authentication and contains all the basic features that is required to built an amazing Flutter application.

 # Demo
 ![Demo](https://github.com/GeekyAnts/FlatApp-Firebase-Flutter/raw/master/screenshots/FlatApp-TwoScreens.gif)